salcc/GSoC23-ML4SCI-QML-HEP-Tasks/README.md

 - [Task VII: Equivariant Quantum Neural Networks](Task_VII.ipynb)
 - [Task VIII: Vision Transformer / Quantum Vision Transformer](Task_VIII.ipynb)

-Due to my other commitments during this time of the year and to the constrained time frame for completing all the tasks, I was unable to finish tasks IV, and V. Nevertheless, I will try to accomplish them in the future.
+Due to my other commitments during this time of the year and to the constrained time frame for completing all the tasks, I was unable to finish tasks IV, and V.

 ## Installation instructions